dormant-chicken/sortty/README.md

 <br>

-## Features
+## Main Features

 - Draws every step of a specified sorting algorithm quickly using ncurses
-- Currently has 21 built-in sorting algorithms (specified in the [usage](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#usage) tab of the README)
+- Currently has 21 built-in sorting algorithms
 - Auto-adjusts if terminal is resized
 - Detects if terminal is too small for the specified array size / array range
 - Animation before shuffling array
 - Animation during shuffling of array
 - Shows index when sorting array
 - Animation that fills the array green after shuffling array

-- #### Options to:
-- Change array heigth and width
-- Fill the entire terminal / TTY with the array or not
-- Change the delay (how fast or slow the algorithm sorts the array)
-- Change what algorithm to use
-- Change size of bars (increasing this can improve performance)
-- Use fancy bars or text-only mode (shown in the gallery)
-- Sort arrays forever with random algorithms
+More features are in the [usage](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#usage) tab of the README

 <br>